Bruenor/GT-wave-sync/README.md

 ## 📌 Notes

 This is a theoretical calculation meant to guide optimization strategies.
 Actual results may vary depending on your build and luck during a run.
+The Golden Tower duration table starts at 28 seconds, as that was the value I had when I began this research.
+You can easily adjust this in the code.